-Because of these shortcomings we do not advocate the use of the SALTICAM auto-guider during normal imaging.
+Because of these shortcomings, we do not advocate the use of the SALTICAM auto-guider during normal imaging.
 SALTICAM has low read-noise so the sky limit is reached quickly in most broadband filters.
 It's reached in under a minute for even U, u', and H- α .
 Our current open-loop tracking performance allows unguided exposures of up to 2 minutes which is sufficient for all but the bluest Strömgren filters.
 Work to improve our open-loop tracking is on-going.

 We do support using the auto-guider during slot and frame-transfer mode observations.
-However, it is not commonly used due to the extra overhead involved in configuring it for a field and therefore it must be specifically requested.